Tuff Harris

-Tuff Chester David Harris (born January 23, 1983, in Crow Agency, Montana) is a former American football safety.
+Tuff Chester David Harris (born January 23, 1983) is an American former professional football player who was a safety in the National Football League (NFL).
 He was signed by the Miami Dolphins as an undrafted free agent in 2007.
-He played college football at Montana.
+He played college football for the Montana Grizzlies from 2003 to 2006.

-Harris has also been a member of the New Orleans Saints, the Tennessee Titans and the Miami Dolphins.
+Harris was also a member of the New Orleans Saints, Tennessee Titans, Miami Dolphins, and Edmonton Eskimos.

-Early years
+Early life

-Harris grew up in Lodge Grass, Montana, also known as the Valley of the Chiefs.
+Harris was born in Crow Agency, Montana.
+He grew up in Lodge Grass, Montana, also known as the Valley of the Chiefs.
 He is a member of the Crow Nation.
+His parents, Jerry and Melody Harris, excelled in track and helped to coach at Lodge Grass High School.
+His sister Jerilyn Harris was a state champion in the 100, 200 and 400 meter dashes.

 During his years at Lodge Grass High School, Harris played football, basketball, baseball, and ran track.
 His mother was an assistant coach for the track and field team.

 Harris's family moved to Colstrip after his sophomore year.
 After moving from Lodge Grass to Colstrip, Harris continued playing football, basketball, and track for the Colstrip Colts.
 In 2001, Tuff set an all-class Montana high school state record in the 100-meter dash.

 College career

-After graduating in 2002, Harris went to school at the University of Montana and was a four-year starter at cornerback for the Grizzlies and set school and BigSky records as a punt returner (including longest return, most return yards in one game, and most yards in a season).
+After graduating in 2002, Harris went to school at the University of Montana and was a four-year starter at cornerback for the Grizzlies and set school and Big Sky Conference records as a punt returner (including longest return, most return yards in one game, and most yards in a season).

 Professional career

 Miami Dolphins

-After going undrafted in the 2007 NFL Draft, Harris was signed by the Miami Dolphins as an undrafted free agent on May 3.
+After going undrafted in the 2007 NFL draft, Harris was signed by the Miami Dolphins as an undrafted free agent on May 3.
 He was waived during final cuts on September 1 and re-signed to the team's practice squad, where he remained until being promoted to the active roster on November 14.
 He made his NFL debut in the regular season finale against the Cincinnati Bengals on December 30.

 Harris was waived by the Dolphins the following offseason on April 24, 2008.